PlatONnetwork/platon-truffle/docs/source/getting-started/running-migrations.md

 ## Initial migration

 platon-truffle requires you to have a Migrations contract in order to use the Migrations feature.
 This contract must contain a specific interface, but you're free to edit this contract at will.
 For most projects, this contract will be deployed initially as the first migration and won't be updated again.
-You will also receive this contract by default when creating a new project with `truffle init`.
+You will also receive this contract by default when creating a new project with `platon-truffle init`.

 FileName: `contracts/Migrations.sol`